 She shed ideas are a fabulous way to escape from the stresses of life.
 Many women have decided that they don’t need to look any further than their own backyards to get away and enjoy some downtime: If you’re thinking about creating your own backyard getaway, we have lots of she shed ideas inside that can become the retreat of your dreams.

 What is a she shed you might ask?
 It’s one of the latest home trends, the female gender-equivalent of the man cave.
 It’s simply a gussied-up garden shed — revamped or newly constructed — that a woman can call her own, where she can escape her daily tasks and responsibilities to do whatever helps her relax and recharge.
-Common ways that women use She Sheds are for reading, crafting, writing, potting and garden-related activities, or as a separate space for a particular hobby.
+Common designs for she shed ideas inside accommodate reading, crafting, writing, potting and garden-related activities, or as a separate space for a particular hobby.

 This particular wooden garden shed is from a kit that can be installed for you.
 Increasingly, large home improvement stores are carrying kits that are perfect as the basis for a she-shed.
 On the inside, Driscoll has painted the interior totally white to serve as a bright and light background for her casual seaside decor.
 As many she-shed experts advise, light colors are calming and can help you relax.